dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-yeah yeah
+yes
-especially with yeah I was gonna say um and then the the double whammy with that is the centralization and the move to proof of stake as well
+especially with I was gonna say and then the the double whammy with that is the centralization and the move to proof of stake as well

 **Matt:**
-sure yeah we're
+sure yes we're
 money talks
 right whoever's got them